Why Your Nonprofit Should Accept PayPal Donations

-Below, we’ll share more about what PayPal is and how your nonprofit organization can use Classy Pay to accept donations via PayPal on the Classy giving platform.
-We’ll also detail three reasons why you’ll want to have a PayPal nonprofit account to give your donors more options.
+Below, we’ll share more about PayPal and how your nonprofit can use Classy Pay to accept PayPal donations easier.
+We’ll also detail five reasons why you’ll want to add this flexible payment to your donors’ giving options.

 What Is PayPal?

 PayPal is a service that allows you to make payments, send money, and accept payments without entering your financial details each time.

 The PayPal platform has over 400 million active accounts and is available in more than 200 markets and 100 currencies.
 In fact, in a Statista Global Consumer Survey conducted in the United States in March 2023, PayPal was the most used online payment service, with a user share of 81%.²

 Additionally, PayPal is the most trusted brand to keep financial information secure.³ This is critical, as digital wallets must be able to securely store individuals’ payment information, including major credit cards, debit cards, and bank accounts.
 When customers are ready to pay, they can select from any payment options in their digital wallet for a safe, easy payment experience.

 Of PayPal donors surveyed, 37% said they donate more money because they can use PayPal.
 Likewise, more than half of donors who made monetary payments to a nonprofit in the U.S. said they’re likely to donate again if a nonprofit offers PayPal accounts as a payment form.4

 If you currently use the Classy platform and have Classy Pay activated, here’s how PayPal checkout works: